YueNing/vnegmas/README.rst

     vnegmas = VNegmas(name="VNegmas")
     vnegmas.run()

-For Data Analyser (still in development)
+For Data Analysts (still in development)
 ==========================================

 | Introduction: Data Analyser need to analyse data that received from NEGMAS,